 You can still operate it via an Echo or Google Home/Nest device in another room, and you don’t have to commit to one system or another – we controlled our Ecobee SmartThermostat via both the on-unit Alexa, an Echo in another room, and a Google Home Mini (now sold as Nest Mini) in the basement.

-That said – and it’s possible we are just boring – we just didn’t get a ton of use out of the built-in Alexa.
+That said, we just didn’t get a ton of use out of the built-in Alexa.
 Once the novelty of speaking to it wore off, we didn’t feel a regular need to continue speaking to it.
 We set a schedule we were happy with and left it alone.
 It’s worth noting that our thermostat is in our least-used room, so no one went out of their way to use it when every other room already has a voice assistant device in it.

 People love talking to their thermostat, it’s kinda weird.– The HVAC guys we talked to while researching this article